KJ-VIVEK/Startup-code-STM32/README.md

     - Here, we initialise, like, clock configuration, stack space, before calling main configuration.

 6. To run the code using cmd in W11:
-  a.
-Have Make installed.
+    - Have Make installed.
 Run Makefile in cmd
-  b.
-Install openOCD which allows debugging and programming of MCU
+    - Install openOCD which allows debugging and programming of MCU
-  c.
-The following cmd were used to flash code using openOCD:
+    - The following cmd were used to flash code using openOCD:
         i. arm-none-eabi-gdb.exe
         ii. target remote localhost:3333
         iii. monitor reset init
         iv. monitor flash write_image erase final.elf
         v. monitor reset